orfeotoolbox/OTB/Documentation/Cookbook/rst/QGISInterface.rst

 Use OTB in old QGIS version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:warning: **Please consider upgrade your QGIS version**: since QGIS 3.8 and with 3.10 LTR version, the configuration of OTB Application is directly done in QGIS Provider (see above).
+:warning: **Please consider upgrading your QGIS version**: since QGIS 3.8 and with 3.10 LTR version, the configuration of OTB Application is directly done in QGIS Provider (see above).